mathildsl/mathildesaliou/portfolio.md

 Vous trouverez ci-dessous une sélection des travaux effectués depuis le début de ma carrière.
 Ces activités alimentent aussi mes prises de parole lorsque je suis [interviewée dans d'autres médias](https://mathildesaliou.com/presse.html) (y compris 🇪🇸 hispanophones).

-#### In english
-I work for all kinds of media outlets, mostly print, but sometimes radio or TV/video.
-Since 2023, I have been working mainly for Next, a tech-focused publication, but I also continue to contribute to other publications, including English-language ones (these are marked with the 🇬🇧 emoji).
+_I work for all kinds of media outlets, mostly print, but sometimes radio or TV/video.
+Since 2023, I have been working mainly for Next, a tech-focused publication, but I also continue to contribute to other publications, including English-language ones (these are marked with the 🇬🇧 emoji)._

-Below you will find a selection of work I have produced throughout my career.
-These activities also inform my comments when I am [interviewed in other media](https://mathildesaliou.com/presse.html) (including 🇪🇸 Spanish-language outlets).
+_Below you will find a selection of work I have produced throughout my career.
+These activities also inform my comments when I am [interviewed in other media](https://mathildesaliou.com/presse.html) (including 🇪🇸 Spanish-language outlets)._

 ____